UFC, boxing back on in Vegas after Nevada approves return

 The UFC immediately confirmed its plans to stage a show without fans in attendance Saturday night at the UFC Apex arena on its expansive corporate complex in Las Vegas, followed by the UFC 250 pay-per-view show at the same place June 6.

-Top Rank is expected to hold boxing shows at the MGM Grand on June 9 and June 11.
+Top Rank is expected to hold fan-free boxing shows at the MGM Grand on June 9 and June 11.

 Citing the importance of sports to the state’s economy and morale, Nevada Gov. Steve Sisolak announced Tuesday night that sporting events could return if promoters followed health rules approved by the appropriate authorities.